Yusef-H/PartyMaker/docs/SECURITY_SETUP.md

 2. **Data Validation**: Always validate data on the server side
 3. **HTTPS Only**: Never allow HTTP connections in production
 4. **Regular Audits**: Perform regular security audits

-## Support

-For security-related questions or to report vulnerabilities, please contact the security team.